Classique (fragrance)

 Classique (originally JPGaultier Eau de Parfum) is a women's fragrance created by Jacques Cavallier for Jean Paul Gaultier in 1993.
 It has been manufactured by Puig since 2016, and was previously manufactured by Shiseido subsidiary Beauté Prestige International from 1995 until 2015.
 The men's fragrance Le Male was developed as a counterpart to Classique, and was introduced in 1995.

 A number of flanker fragrances have since been released on the strength of the Classique name.
-The most recent fragrance, La Belle Le Parfum, was launched in 2021.
+In 2021, the fragrance La Belle Le Parfum was launched.

 Conception and scent

 Classique is described as an oriental floral women's fragrance, a classification which is identified by the combination of a "sweet, warm, powdery base" and flowery or spicy notes.
 The eau de parfum Classique contains top notes of rose and rum; middle notes of narcissus and vanilla orchid; and base notes of vanilla, amber, tonka bean, and sandalwood.

 The bottle design, a female torso wearing a pink corset, has been compared to the corset Gaultier designed for Madonna for her 1990 Blond Ambition World Tour.
 The fragrance is packaged in an aluminum can, a motif he has used in his collections since 1980; Gaultier felt that "it was in some way a kind of a provocation to put it in something very industrial," and noted that some perfume shops did not offer the fragrance because it was "scandalous".
 Media personality Kim Kardashian was accused of copying the Classique bottle design for her KKW Body fragrance in April 2018.
 She claimed that "[Classique is] iconic and celebrates the woman’s body, but [that her] inspiration was a statue [and] wanted [hers] to be really personal with [her] exact mold."
 Gaultier responded that "[he] couldn’t put [his] body [for a women's perfume], so [he] put a different body.
 She did her own body, so it's different."